PaulWarta/Monitor-Eingang/README.md

 # Monitor-Eingang
-### Lizenz
+## Lizenz
-Diese Software ist lediglich in Absprache mit dem Entwickler Paul Warta zu nutzen.
+Diese Software ist lediglich in Absprache mit dem Entwickler Paul Warta zu nutzen und wird von diesem kommerziell genutzt.
 Bei Interesse wenden Sie sich bitte an die unten angegebene E-Mail Adresse.
+Die Illustrationen und weitere Ressourcen dürfen unter keinen Umständen genutzt werden.
+Eine Missachtung dieser Lizenzen wird gerichtliche Konsequenzen mit sich ziehen.

+This Software is only to be used in consultation with the developer Paul Warta.
+If you are intrested in using it, please contact me via the E-Mail Adress given below.
+All Illustrations and other resources are under strict copywrite and may not be used under all circumstances.
+A violation of these Licenses will have legal consequences.

 ---